sertansenturk/tomato/README.md

 _The methods used in the toolbox are described in the papers:_

+__Score Phrase Segmentation__
+[1] Bozkurt, B., Karaosmanoğlu, M. K., Karaçalı, B., Ünal, E. Usul and Makam driven automatic melodic segmentation for Turkish music.
+Journal of New Music Research.
+Vol. 43, Iss.
+4, 2014

+__Score Section Extraction; Semiotic Section and Phrase Analysis__ [2] Şentürk S., and Serra X. (2016).
+A method for structural analysis of Ottoman-Turkish makam music scores.
+In Proceedings of 6th International Workshop on Folk Music Analysis (FMA 2016), pages 39-46, Dublin, Ireland

 __Audio Predominant Melody Extraction__
-[2] Atlı, H. S., Uyar, B., Şentürk, S., Bozkurt, B., and Serra, X. (2014).
+[3] Atlı, H. S., Uyar, B., Şentürk, S., Bozkurt, B., and Serra, X. (2014).
 Audio feature extraction for exploring Turkish makam music.
 In Proceedings of 3rd International Conference on Audio Technologies for Music and Media (ATMM 2014), pages 142–153, Ankara, Turkey.

 __Audio Pitch Filter__
-[3] Bozkurt, B. An Automatic Pitch Analysis Method for Turkish Maqam Music.
+[4] Bozkurt, B. An Automatic Pitch Analysis Method for Turkish Maqam Music.
 Journal of New Music Research.
 37(1), 1-13.
-[4] Atlı, H. S., Uyar, B., Şentürk, S., Bozkurt, B., and Serra, X. (2014).
-Audio feature extraction for exploring Turkish makam music.
-In Proceedings of 3rd International Conference on Audio Technologies for Music and Media (ATMM 2014), pages 142–153, Ankara, Turkey.

 __Audio Tonic and Transposition Identification, Makam Recognition, Pitch Distibution Computation, Tuning Analysis__
-[5] Gedik, A. C., and Bozkurt, B. (2010).
+[6] Gedik, A. C., and Bozkurt, B. (2010).
 Pitch-frequency histogram-based music information retrieval for Turkish music.
 Signal Processing, 90(4), 1049-1063.
-[6] Bozkurt, B. 2008, An automatic pitch analysis method for Turkish maqam music, Journal of New Music Research 37 1–13.
+[7] Bozkurt, B. 2008, An automatic pitch analysis method for Turkish maqam music, Journal of New Music Research 37 1–13.
-[7] Chordia, P. and Şentürk, S. (2013).
+[8] Chordia, P. and Şentürk, S. (2013).
 Joint recognition of raag and tonic in North Indian music.
 Computer Music Journal, 37(3):82–98.

 __Audio Tonic Identification from the Last Note__
-[8] Atlı, H. S., Bozkurt, B., and Şentürk, S. (2015).
+[9] Atlı, H. S., Bozkurt, B., and Şentürk, S. (2015).
 A method for tonic frequency identification of Turkish makam music recordings.
 In Proceedings of 5th International Workshop on Folk Music Analysis (FMA 2015), pages 119–122, Paris, France.

 __Audio Melodic Progression (Seyir) Analysis__
-[9] Bozkurt B., Computational analysis of overall melodic progression for Turkish Makam Music, in Penser l’improvisation edited by Mondher Ayari, pp. 289-298, ISBN: 9782752102485, 2015, Delatour France, Sampzon.
+[10] Bozkurt B., Computational analysis of overall melodic progression for Turkish Makam Music, in Penser l’improvisation edited by Mondher Ayari, pp. 289-298, ISBN: 9782752102485, 2015, Delatour France, Sampzon.

-__Score Phrase Segmentation__
-[10] Bozkurt, B., Karaosmanoğlu, M. K., Karaçalı, B., Ünal, E. Usul and Makam driven automatic melodic segmentation for Turkish music.
-Journal of New Music Research.
-Vol. 43, Iss.
-4, 2014

-__Score Section Extraction; Semiotic Section and Phrase Analysis__ [11] Şentürk S., and Serra X. (2016).
-A method for structural analysis of Ottoman-Turkish makam music scores.
-In Proceedings of 6th International Workshop on Folk Music Analysis (FMA 2016), pages 39-46, Dublin, Ireland

-__Score-Informed Tonic Identification__
+__Score-Informed Audio Tonic Identification__
-[12] Şentürk, S., Gulati, S., and Serra, X. (2013).
+[11] Şentürk, S., Gulati, S., and Serra, X. (2013).
 Score informed tonic identification for makam music of Turkey.
 In Proceedings of 14th International Society for Music Information Retrieval Conference (ISMIR 2013), pages 175–180, Curitiba, Brazil.

-__Score-Informed Tempo Estimation__
+__Score-Informed Audio Tempo Estimation__
-[13] Holzapfel, A., Şimşekli U., Şentürk S., and Cemgil A. T. (2015).
+[12] Holzapfel, A., Şimşekli U., Şentürk S., and Cemgil A. T. (2015).
 Section-level modeling of musical audio for linking performances to scores in Turkish makam music.
 In Proceedings of 40th IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP 2015), pages 141–145, Brisbane, Australia.

 __Audio-Score Section Linking__
-[14] Şentürk, S., Holzapfel, A., and Serra, X. (2014).
+[13] Şentürk, S., Holzapfel, A., and Serra, X. (2014).
 Linking scores and audio recordings in makam music of Turkey.
 Journal of New Music Research, 43:34–52.

 __Note-Level Audio-Score Aligmnet__
-[15] Şentürk, S., Gulati, S., and Serra, X. (2014).
+[14] Şentürk, S., Gulati, S., and Serra, X. (2014).
 Towards alignment of score and audio recordings of Ottoman-Turkish makam music.
 In Proceedings of 4th International Workshop on Folk Music Analysis (FMA 2014), pages 57–60, Istanbul, Turkey.

 __Score-Informed Audio Predominant Melody Correction; Note Meodeling__
-[16] Şentürk, S., Koduri G. K., and Serra X. (2016).
+[15] Şentürk, S., Koduri G. K., and Serra X. (2016).
 A score-informed computational description of svaras using a statistical model.
 In Proceedings of 13th Sound and Music Computing Conference (SMC 2016). pages 427-433, Hamburg, Germany